ajs1037/Interview/README.md

 ### Question 4: In an integer array, there is 1 to 100 number, out of one is duplicate, how to find?

 This is a rather simple data structures question, especially for this kind of.
 In this case you can simply add all numbers stored in array, and total sum should be equal to n(n+1)/2.
 Now just subtract actual sum to expected sum, and that is your duplicate number.
 Of course there is a brute force way of checking each number against all other numbers, but that will result in performance of O(n^2) which is not good.
 By the way this trick will not work if array have multiple duplicates or its not numbers forming arithmetic progression.
-Here is example of one way to find duplicate number in array.

 ### Question 6 : How to reverse String in Java ?

 This is one of my favorite question.
 Since String is one of the most important type of programming, you expect lot of question related to String any data structure interview.
 There are many ways to reverse Sting in Java or any other programming language, and interviewer will force you to solve this problem by using without API i.e. without using reverse() method of StringBuffer.
 In follow-up he may ask to reverse String using recursion as well.
-See 3 ways to reverse String in Java to learn reversing String using both loops and recursion in Java.

 ### Question 7: Write a Java program to sort an array using Bubble Sort algorithm?

 I have always send couple of questions from searching and sorting in data structure interviews.
 Bubble sort is one of the simplest sorting algorithm but if you ask anyone to implement on the spot it gives you an opportunity to gauge programming skills of a candidate.
-See How to sort array using Bubble Sort in Java for complete solution of this datastrucutre interview question.

 ### Question 8: What is the difference between Stack and Queue data structure?